Austin Theriault: Xfinity Series

-On May 18, 2014, Theriault made his NASCAR Nationwide Series debut at Iowa Speedway, driving the No. 5 Chevrolet Camaro for JR Motorsports where he finished 15th.
+On May 18, 2014, Theriault made his NASCAR Nationwide Series debut at Iowa Speedway, driving the No. 5 Chevrolet Camaro for JR Motorsports where he finished fifteenth.
 On June 13 of that year, he won his first ARCA race, in Theriault's first start at Michigan International Speedway.

 Theriault returned in the Xfinity Series, by practicing in the No. 22 Ford Mustang for Brad Keselowski at Iowa.
 Theriault later was picked up by Obaika Racing to drive the No. 77 Chevrolet Camaro, starting at Richmond.

 Gander Outdoors Truck Series

 In 2015, Theriault began racing part-time with Brad Keselowski Racing, driving the No. 29 Ford F-150.
 He is sharing the ride with Brad Keselowski, Joey Logano, and Ryan Blaney.
-He got his career-best finish at Daytona International Speedway in February where he finished 4th.
-He almost won at New Hampshire Motor Speedway, Theriault's home track where he led late in the race before fading to 8th.
+He got his career-best finish at Daytona International Speedway in February where he finished fourth.
+He almost won at New Hampshire Motor Speedway, Theriault's home track where he led late in the race before fading to eighth.

 On October 3, 2015, Theriault was involved in a huge crash at Las Vegas Motor Speedway when his BKR teammate Tyler Reddick got loose in turn 4 and clipped him, causing the race truck he was driving to hit nearly head on into the front stretch wall where there were no SAFER barriers installed.
 Theriault's steering wheel collided with and destroyed his helmet, and he eventually suffered a compression fracture in his lower back as a result of the crash.
 After missing the next four races, Theriault returned to racing at Homestead-Miami Speedway, finishing 12th.
 In 2016, he returned to BKR at Daytona, driving the No. 2.

 On September 10, 2018, it was announced that Theriault returned to the Truck Series, driving the No. 30 Toyota Tundra for On Point Motorsports at Las Vegas.
-He finished in 8th place after avoiding multiple crashes.
+He finished in eighth place after avoiding multiple crashes.

 On February 4, 2019, it was announced that Theriault would drive at least five races for RBR Enterprises, starting at Daytona.

-Other tracks will include Martinsville Speedway (two races), Charlotte Motor Speedway, and Bristol Motor Speedway.
+Other tracks included Martinsville Speedway (two races), Charlotte Motor Speedway, and Bristol Motor Speedway.
 The team failed to qualify at Daytona in their first attempt.